MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 - Implications
   - Well defined interfaces allow a system designer to replace one module with another.
   - Prevents vendor lock-in
+  - Encourages re-use of well designed modules by other modules.

 - Related principles